 Understanding this, it can be best to evaluate insider transactions with some guidelines.
 Clusters of activity, several insiders taking the same action at about the same time, is most likely more meaningful than isolated buys or sells.
 This week, we looked for clusters of buying activity.

 Specifically, we searched for companies where at least three separate buys were reported.
 We also required the number of shares bought by insiders to exceed the number of shares insiders sold.
 We also required the stocks to be members of the S&P 600 index so that we could focus on small cap stocks, the type of companies that insiders could understand very well.
 It can be more difficult for insiders to fully understand the operations of a global conglomerate and insider buying in these companies may not be as significant as it is in small caps.
-Finally, we limited our search to stocks trading at a low price, less than $15 a share, because low-priced stocks can deliver large gains.
+Finally, we limited our search to stock market trading at a low price, less than $15 a share, because low-priced stocks can deliver large gains.

 We found four companies: